 - The process of material selection

-Participating architects must be able to provide at least 3 of the 7 insights.
+Participating architects should aim to provide at least three of the seven insights.

 Why participate?
 Chartered architects are encouraged to participate in this programme to help students be more work-ready.
 It is also a useful way for architects in private practice to engage with the next generation of potential recruits.
 However, it should be stressed that participation in this programme is not confined to architects in private practice.

 Architect eligibility: To participate, an architect must be a member of RSUA/RIBA or be a RIBA International Member based in the Republic of Ireland.
-The architect must be in a position to provide at least 3 of the 7 insights listed above.
+The architect must be in a position to provide at least three of the seven insights listed above.
 We are asking architects to sign up individually.
-Multiple architects from the same organisation are encouraged to participate.
+Multiple architects from the same organisation are very welcome to participate.

 Permission: Where appropriate, architects are advised to seek permission from their employer before committing to participate in this programme.

 Pay and insurance: Neither students or architects will be paid or receive expenses for participating in this programme.
-As this is part of the students’ studies the universities will be covering the insurance.
+As this is part of the students’ studies and the programme will solely take place online the universities will be covering the insurance.

-Sign up: We are hoping to get 25 architects to participate in the programme.
-Sign up is very straightforward – you are only asked to provide your name, organisation, location, a few words on what you expect to be working on over the next few months and to tick the range of insights likely to be provided.
+Sign up: We are hoping to get 50 architects to participate in the programme.
+Sign up is very straightforward – you are only asked to provide your name, contact details, organisation, location, a few words on what you expect to be working on over the next few months and to tick the range of insights likely to be provided.
+Please sign up by Friday 4 December 2020.